Become a Volunteer Foster Caregiver

 - Foster bunnies must have access to at least 16 square feet of space at all times, or 20 square feet for a bonded pair.

 - Foster providers must live in Multnomah, Washington, Clackamas, Columbia, or Clark Counties in the greater Portland area.

 - Foster providers are responsible for the day-to-day care of foster bunnies and for working with the Rabbit Advocates Adoption Team to help find the bunny’s forever home.
-Foster providers are eligible to adopt their own foster bunnies through the Rabbit Advocates adoption process.

 - Foster providers ensure that bunnies go to all scheduled veterinary appointments, including intake exams and spays/neuters.
 All veterinary care for foster bunnies is covered by Rabbit Advocates.

 - Rabbit Advocates gives foster providers one voucher for a free 10lb bag of Bunny’s Best Bites hay per bunny per month, redeemable with volunteer home sellers.